 What C-21 allows:

-- Residential air conditioning (installation, repair, replacement)
+- Residential air conditioning installation, repair, and replacement

 - Commercial air conditioning (offices, restaurants, retail, warehouses)